 An expert on English Renaissance literature, Dr. Matz received his Bachelor of Arts from Cornell University in 1986 and his Doctor of Philosophy from Johns Hopkins University in 1993.
 He has published essays on Shakespeare and on Renaissance poetry and poetic theory, as well as two books, Defending Literature in Early Modern England: Renaissance Literary Theory in Social Context and The World of Shakespeare’s Sonnets: An Introduction, which was selected as a 2008 Choice Outstanding Academic Title.
 His edition of two English Renaissance marriage sermons was published in 2016.
 He has served on the Executive Committee of the Association of Departments of English, and on the Executive Committee of the Folger Institute of the Folger Shakespeare Library.
 He teaches courses on sixteenth and seventeenth-century English literature, and on Renaissance drama, including Shakespeare.

-Ms. Gbemi Disu is currently the Chief Business Officer for the GMU Korea campus where she oversees all finance, administration, operations, and external relations functions for the institution.
+Gbemi Disu is currently the Chief Business Officer for the GMU Korea campus where she oversees all finance, administration, operations, and external relations functions for the institution.
 Prior to this role, she was the Executive Director for Strategic Initiatives where she successfully managed the campus-wide process for updating the University’s 10-year strategic plan.
-In her role as Executive Director for Global Strategy, Ms. Disu was responsible for driving campus internationalization efforts, including study abroad, international agreements and institutional partnerships.
+In her role as Executive Director for Global Strategy, Gbemi was responsible for driving campus internationalization efforts, including study abroad, international agreements and institutional partnerships.
 She has also served as Special Assistant to the President where she supported key initiatives that were central to achieving the University’s strategic goals.
-Ms. Disu also teaches for the University’s School of Business and serves on the University’s Diversity Leadership and Global Leadership Councils.
+Gbemi also teaches for the University’s School of Business and serves on the University’s Diversity Leadership and Global Leadership Councils.

-Doctor John T. Crist is associate dean of our Office of Academic Affairs.
+Dr. John T. Crist is associate dean of our Office of Academic Affairs.
 He previously served for many years as the director of research at Georgetown University School of Foreign Service.
 Additionally, he held positions as the associate director of research for the Center for International and Regional Studies and the assistant dean for academic affairs at Georgetown University.
 He also brings more than an additional decade of leadership experiences from working at the United States Institute of Peace’s Jennings Randolph Fellowship Program.
 As a professor, he has more than 20 years teaching experiences at Georgetown University, Johns Hopkins University, and Catholic University of America.
 He also published over 25 articles and presented at more than 30 conferences throughout his educational career.

 Dr. Crist received his bachelor’s degree from Catholic University of America, and his master’s and doctorate from Syracuse University’s Maxwell School of Citizenship and Public Affairs.

-Mr. Yorgun K. Marcel is associate dean of our Office of Student Affairs.
+Yorgun K. Marcel is associate dean of our Office of Student Affairs.
 Before joining us, he worked as the assistant dean for students, director for international student affairs, and managing director at College of Wooster.

-Ms. Kelley E. Chung boasts over 16 years of experience working in admissions, with over 13 years of experience working in college admissions.
-Before joining us, she served as an associate director of admissions at University of Southern California’s Marshall School of Business, Columbia University, and Loyola Marymount University.
+Kelley E. Chung boasts over 16 years of experience working in admissions, with over 13 years of experience working in college admissions.
+Before joining us, she served as an associate director of admissions at the University of Southern California’s Marshall School of Business, Columbia University, and Loyola Marymount University.